FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 ...
 ```

 A bit more about the registration.
-The registration field is what ties the user to the application.
-[Applications](https://fusionauth.io/docs/v1/tech/core-concepts/applications) are simply something a user can login to.
+The registration field is what ties the user to the application you created.
+[Applications](https://fusionauth.io/docs/v1/tech/core-concepts/applications) are simply something a user can log in to.
 Each user can be associated with zero to many applications.
 See [this forum post for more information](https://fusionauth.io/community/forum/topic/5/can-you-limit-a-user-s-login-authentication-access-to-applications-within-a-single-tenant).

 ```
 ...